 Ahi Poke Bowl

-I love Poke bowls and often make them when I crave sushi which is why I’m really digging this poke bowl with mango and avocado!
+I love Poke Bowls and often make them when I crave sushi.
+When I want something spicy, I make these Spicy Tuna Poke Bowls.
 A few favorite dishes that also satisfy my sushi cravings are Shoyu Ahi Poke, California Shrimp Stacks and California Spicy Crab Stuffed Avocados.
-Guest post by my friend, Heather K Jones, please welcome her!
+This recipe is a guest post by my friend, Heather K Jones, please welcome her!

 Hey there, I’m Heather K. Jones—I’m a registered dietitian and a wellness coach, and right now I’m hosting a totally FREE.
 If you struggle with emotional eating, binge eating, or food or body image issues of any sort, you really don’t want to miss this free workshop!
 You can sign up for the workshop .